-is the polo mecca of North America.
-At its heart, the International Polo Club is famed for teams like COCA COLA, Lucchese and Alegria duking it out in front of grandstands that attract glamorous crowds.
-Although though it’s known for the high-goal season from January through April, you can play polo here every month of the year.
-Several clubs offer different levels of play, while there are a rumored 57 private fields, including one that actor Tommy Lee Jones is selling.
+Wellington, Florida is the Polo mecca of North America.
+At its heart, the International Polo Club is famed for teams like Coca Cola, Lucchese, and Alegria duking it out in front of grandstands that attract glamorous crowds.
+Although it’s known for the high-goal season from January through April, you can play Polo here every month of the year.
+Several clubs offer different levels of play—there are around 57 private fields.

-Two clubs welcome visiting players, whether for a weekend, a week or however long you like.
-The lodging is up to you, but Grand Champions Polo Club and Palm City Polo Club will provide the rest: horses, mallets and friendly teammates.
-BYO boots and helmets.
+Two clubs welcome visiting players, whether for a weekend, a week, or however long you like.
+The lodging is up to you, but Grand Champions Polo Club and Palm City Polo Club will provide the rest: horses, mallets, and friendly teammates.

 I was lucky enough to try them both on a recent trip to Wellington.
-Because, as usual, Calgary winter weather and fat ponies in the pasture have me seeking a sunny polo vacation.
-Florida fit the bill.
+Because as usual, Calgary winter weather and fat ponies in the pasture have me seeking a sunny polo holiday.
+Florida fits the bill.

 When I arrived, I immediately recognized some familiar faces, including Jared Sheldon and Jesse Bray – pros I’d seen in action at the Eldorado Polo Club in California.
-Once it started to sink in that I’d be playing with pros that were 5-goal or more, I was totally intimidated.
+Once it started to sink in that I’d be playing with pros with a 5-goal or more, I was totally intimidated.

-The only time I get on a horse I don’t know and immediately play a game is usually a school situation.
-However, with the field full of some of the best players in North America, as well as Melissa, one of the few high-goal patronas , this was no Coaching League.
+The only time I get on a horse I don’t know and immediately play a game is usually in a school situation.
+However, with the field full of some of the best players in North America, as well as Melissa, one of the few high-goal patrons, this was no Coaching League.